-Trump Says He May Leave the Country if He Loses.
+Trump Says He May Leave the Country If He Loses.
 Does He Mean It?

 His joke about leaving the United States can be seen as a version of the swing-state joke, writ large.
 And yet, it is notable that he did not joke about leaving the country if he lost in 2016.

 Perhaps one thing on the president’s mind is the developing criminal case against him.
-He faces serious legal jeopardy by prosecutors in Manhattan and New York State for what seems to be on its face fairly cut-and-dried criminal fraud in his private business dealings.
+He faces serious legal jeopardy by prosecutors in Manhattan and New York State for what seems to be, on its face, fairly cut-and-dried criminal fraud in his private business dealings.
 It is also possible that, having left office, prosecutors may turn over some rocks and discover more criminal behavior as president of the United States.
-(The Department of Justice has a policy of not charging the President with crimes, but that expires if he leaves office.)
+(The Department of Justice has a policy of not charging the president with crimes, but that expires if he leaves office.)

-Musing on stage about leaving the country is a strange theme for a president who wraps himself in nationalism to the point of literally hugging American flags.
+Musing onstage about leaving the country is a strange theme for a president who wraps himself in nationalism to the point of literally hugging American flags.
 He may simply be revealing some fear of hurt or rejection at his prospective defeat.
 But he may also be giving at least fleeting thought to a real plan.
 In the face of likely criminal prosecution, a defeated Trump’s best option may well be to leave the country and never return.